 What Are a Father’s Rights in Wisconsin?

-Both parents have an equal right to the child without the presence of a court order.
+After a divorce, both parents have equal rights to the child unless a court order says otherwise.
 A court order is an official rule set in place by a judge that outlines the legal relationship between the parties.
-Within the court order both child custody and child placement expectations would be explicitly stated for each parent to follow and abide by.
+Within the court order, both child custody and child placement expectations are explicitly stated for each parent to follow and abide by.

-If the father is not married, Wisconsin law does not give you parental rights by default.
-With that being stated, without establishing yourself as the father through a paternity test or agreement, the mother of the child has sole legal custody.
+If the parents are not married, Wisconsin law does not give the father rights by default.
+This means that until the father establishes paternity, the mother has sole custody.
+Paternity can be established in a couple of different ways.

 Voluntary Agreement Between the Parents

-The quickest and easiest way to establish paternity is when both parents sign the Wisconsin Voluntary Acknowledgment of Paternity form.
+The quickest and easiest way to establish paternity for both parents sign the Wisconsin Voluntary Paternity Acknowledgment form at the child's birth.
 However, there are other options available that can be used to establish paternity in Wisconsin.
-This form is used when the father signs their name on the birth certificate.
-After establishing paternity, the father will be entitled to custody and/or placement of the child.
+After establishing paternity, the father can move to gain custody and/or placement of the child.
 If paternity is not established right away, the concerned party will have to file a paternity action.

 Filing a Paternity Action

-A paternity action is a proceeding where a man is legally deemed as the father of the child.
+A paternity action is a proceeding where the court legally determines whether or not someone is the father of the child.
 To file a paternity action, the first step would be to file a petition to establish paternity.
 Within the petition, it should address why the party believes that a particular man is the father.
-After that, the alleged father has a couple options when filing a written response to the allegations:
+After that, the alleged father has a couple of options when filing a written response to the allegations:

 - Agree that they are the father and allow the court to create a formal proclamation as such.

-- Formally object the allegations by contesting them.
+- Formally object to the allegations by contesting them.

 It is important to note that if you acknowledge that you are the father, and the court accepts the formal written response, you will forever be considered the father.
-In addition, in a contesting paternity, a DNA test will be required to help establish paternity.
-If you are found to be the father, the court will order child support according to Wisconsin’s guidelines.
+Also, if the man contests paternity, a DNA test will be required to determine paternity.
+If he is found to be the father, the court will order child support according to Wisconsin’s guidelines.

-The court will decide custody based on “the best interests of the child” and allocate custody to the parent who they believe is fit to parent the child.
+The court will decide custody based on the best interest of the child and allocate custody to the parent who they believe is fit to parent the child.
 The base for custody in Wisconsin is 50/50, so unless there is a reason for it to be otherwise, it should be 50/50, joint custody.
 Wisconsin courts base their decision on custody and placement factors such as a history of domestic violence, abuse or neglect, each parent's ability to provide a stable home that cares for the child's physical and mental needs, and the mental and physical health of each parent.

 Do Fathers Have the Same Parental Rights as Mothers?

-There is a common assumption that the mother has greater child custody rights than a father, but in reality there are no custody laws in the United States that explicitly give a mother preferential rights to custody of the child.
+There is a common assumption that the mother has greater child custody rights than a father, but in reality, there are no custody laws in Wisconsin that explicitly give a mother preferential rights to custody of the child.